Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Numerical Results

-The top-left plot in Figure~\ref{fig:DQ_optimality_H01_pod} shows a sudden decrease in the $l^{\infty}(L^2)$ and natural-norm DQ-H01 errors arise when a large enough number of POD modes is attempted.
-We think this may be related to the sharp gradients of the exact solution that are well represented on the DQ ROM basis only when its dimension is large enough.
-Based on the linear regression orders, we numerically observe that the $l^{\infty}(L^2)$ DQ-H01 error bound is superoptimal; however, in \eqref{eqn:DQ_error_estimates_max_norm_L2_bound_H01_pod}, we theoretically prove that it is optimal.
+to discuss the behavior of the DQ-H01 error estimates in \eqref{eqn:linfinity_L2_dq_h01_error_bound} and \eqref{eqn:natural_norm_dq_h01_error_bound}.
+In the top left plot of Figure~\ref{fig:dq_h01_convergence}, we plot the DQ-RHS2 defined in \eqref{eqn:dq_rhs2} and $l^{\infty}(L^2)$, natural-norm noDQ-H01 errors in \eqref{eqn:linfinity_L2_dq_h01_error_bound} and \eqref{eqn:natural_norm_dq_h01_error_bound}.
+We observe that the $l^{\infty}(L^2)$ and natural-norm DQ-H01 errors stay below the DQ-RHS2.
+Furthermore, a sudden decrease in the $l^{\infty}(L^2)$, and natural-norm DQ-H01 errors arises when a large enough number of POD modes is attempted.
+We think this may be related to the sharp gradients of the solution that are well represented on the DQ ROM basis only when its dimension is large enough.
+The top right plot shows how the scaling of $\|M_r^{-1}\|_2$, which is defined above Lemma~\ref{lemma:pod_inverse_estimate}, changes as $r$ changes.
+For the bottom plots in Figure~\ref{fig:dq_h01_convergence}, we plot the linear regression (LR) orders for $l^{\infty}(L^2)$ and natural-norm DQ-H01 errors, from left to right, respectively.
+The LR order for the $l^{\infty}(L^2)$ DQ-H01 error bound is more than 1.5 (1 is considered optimal); thus, we conclude that the $l^{\infty}(L^2)$ DQ-H01 is superoptimal; whereas we theoretically prove that is is optimal (see the discussion after Theorem~\ref{theorem:linfinity_L2_dq_h01_error_bound}).
+For the natural-norm DQ-H01 error bound, the LR order is around 1; thus, we conclude that the natural-norm DQ-H01 is optimal.
+The behavior of the natural-norm error bound theoretically and numerically match (see the discussion after Theorem~\ref{theorem:natural_norm_dq_h01_error_bound} for the theoretical conclusion).